ethereumjs/ultralight/packages/cli/README.md

 ```
 ### Starting with the same Node ID

 To start a node that has the same node ID each time, you can pass the `--pk` parameter at start-up with a base64 string encoded protobuf serialized private key.
-So `ts-node-esm src/index.ts --pk=CAISINx/bjWlmCXTClX2JvDYehb8FSrE6l4MA9LGvP74XdfD` will always start the `cli` client with the node ID `2a9511ca767b7b56bb873234209557d07c5fe09382ed060b272c6a933c5658f5`.
+So `tsx src/index.ts --pk=CAISINx/bjWlmCXTClX2JvDYehb8FSrE6l4MA9LGvP74XdfD` will always start the `cli` client with the node ID `2a9511ca767b7b56bb873234209557d07c5fe09382ed060b272c6a933c5658f5`.

 ### Connecting to the public testnet